tensorflow/tensorflow/tensorflow/g3doc/tutorials/deep_cnn/index.md

 substitution boosts model performance at evaluation time.

-> **EXERCISE:** Employing averaged parameters may boost predictive performance by about 3% as measured by precision@1.
+> **EXERCISE:** Employing averaged parameters may boost predictive performance by about 3% as measured by precision @ 1.
 Edit `cifar10_eval.py` to not employ the averaged parameters for the model and verify that the predictive performance drops.